ReinaldoASilva/Amazon-top-books/README.md

-8. Finding the lowest and highest rated books
+8. Finding the "Lowest User Rating Books"

+- Fiction - 1 / 3.3

+9. Finding the "Highest User Rating Books"

+- Fiction - 22 / 4.9
+ - Non Fiction - 6 / 4.9

+10. Identifying books with the "Minimum Reviews".

+- Non Fiction - 1 / 37

-9. Identifying books with the maximum and minimum reviews
+11. Identifying books with the "Maximum Reviews"

+- Fiction - 1 / 87841

-10. Calculating the average price for the "Non-Fiction" genre
+12. Calculating the average price for the "Non-Fiction" genre

+- Fiction - $10.85
+- Non Fiction - $14.84

-11. Finding the top 5 books per year in the "Fiction" genre
+13. Finding the top 5 books per year in the "Fiction" genre

-12. Identifying books that were successful in multiple years
+14. Identifying books that were successful in multiple years

 ## Insight